arduino-libraries/Audio/docs/api.md

  Demonstrates the use of the Audio library for the Arduino Due

  Hardware required :
- *Arduino shield with a SD card on CS 4 (the Ethernet sheild will work) *Audio amplifier circuit with speaker attached to DAC0
+ *Arduino shield with a SD card on CS 4 (the Ethernet shield will work) *Audio amplifier circuit with speaker attached to DAC0

  Original by Massimo Banzi September 20, 2012